We Are Veterans

 Some of us saw the world, and some of us didn’t.

-Some of us dealt with physical warfare, most of us dealt with psychological warfare.
+Some of us dealt with physical warfare, and most of us dealt with psychological warfare.

-We counted on each other to get our job done and sometimes to survive it at all.
+We counted on each other to get our job done and sometimes to survive it.

 We have dealt with victory and tragedy.